Why a Dutch Biology Council?

 Entire Sector Plan submitted to NCSP

-The complete Sector Plan for the Beta II sector (Earth and Environmental Sciences, Astronomy, Biology, Pharmaceutical Sciences and Computer Sciences) has now been submitted in beautifully formatted condition to the National Sector Plans Committee.
+The entire Sectorplan for the Beta II sector (Earth and Environmental Sciences, Astronomy, Biology, Pharmaceutical Sciences and Computer Sciences) has...